Multi-Agent Inverted Transformer for Flight Trajectory Prediction: Numerical Experiments

 \subsection{Qualitative Analysis}

 For qualitative evaluation, we visualized the flight trajectory prediction results for two illustrative scenarios in Figure~\ref{prediction}, which correspond to arrivals at ICN Runway 15, and Runway 33.
 In each plot, the blue line represents the past trajectory (used as input to the models), the green line indicates the ground-truth future trajectory, and the red line represents the model’s prediction.
+Notably, in the Runway 15 arrival scenario (top two rows of Figure~\ref{prediction}), more complex and irregular traffic patterns occur near the airport compared with the Runway 33 scenario.
+This is due to the northern part of the ICN airspace being largely unavailable due to its proximity to the North Korean border, which requires arriving traffic to merge earlier than in the Runway 33 scenario.

-For the Runway 15 arrival scenario (top row), MAIFormer accurately predicts the future trajectories of AC1, AC2, and AC3, even in the dense airspace near the runway.
-Both the Transformer and AgentFormer produce relatively accurate predictions for aircraft located farther from the runway (e.g., AC9 and AC10), but they struggle to maintain accuracy when predicting the trajectories of closely spaced aircraft near the runway.
+For the Runway 15 scenario, single-agent models struggle more to accurately predict trajectories for aircraft near the runway compared to multi-agent models.
+In the vicinity of the runway, inter-aircraft separation becomes small, which makes capturing aircraft interactions crucial.
+The multi-agent models, Social-LSTM and AgentFormer, perform reasonably well even in the dense area near the runway, but their predicted trajectories for AC4 and AC5 are unrealistically close to each other.
+In contrast, MAIFormer consistently produces accurate predictions for all aircraft in this region, and its predicted trajectories maintain appropriate separation.
+For aircraft that are farther from the runway, both single-agent and multi-agent models generate relatively accurate predictions.

-For the Runway 33 arrival scenario (bottom row), both AgentFormer and MAIFormer demonstrate accurate overall predictions.
-However, AgentFormer fails to correctly capture the AC9’s future trajectory and incorrectly predicts that it will arrive ahead of AC8, which is already established on a structured arrival flow.
-In contrast, MAIFormer successfully captures the subtle interactions between the two aircraft and correctly places AC9 behind AC8 in the sequence.
-This example highlights MAIFormer’s better capability of understanding traffic scenes and inter-agent interaction modeling.
+For the Runway 33 arrival scenario (bottom two rows of Figure~\ref{prediction}), all baseline models perform reasonably well overall but still produce inaccurate predictions for several aircraft.
+For example, the baseline models fail to capture AC9’s future trajectory and incorrectly predict that it will arrive ahead of AC8, which is already established within a structured arrival flow.
+In contrast, MAIFormer successfully captures the subtle interactions between these two aircraft and correctly places AC9 behind AC8 in the arrival sequence.
+This example highlights MAIFormer’s stronger capability of understanding traffic scenes and modeling inter-agent interactions.

 Figure~\ref{attens} illustrates the attention distribution across different aircraft computed by AgentFormer and MAIFormer for the Runway 33 arrival scenario (Figure~\ref{prediction}, bottom row).
 The attention scores were visualized from the perspective of AC9 (which serves as the query), and the color reflects how much attention it assigns to each surrounding aircraft.
 AgentFormer computes attention scores at the trajectory point level and models the relationship between individual points across different time steps.
 As a result, the attention score can vary even within the same aircraft’s trajectory.
 This results in fine-grained information, but the excessively detailed attention distributions are inherently difficult for human operators to interpret.
 As the number of aircraft in a traffic scene increases, the complexity of interpreting these point-to-point relationships grows rapidly, which reduces their practical utility in operational contexts.